rls-moe/secl/README.md

 Reserved characters: `"!@:()`

 If any of the reserved characters is present, the string must be wrapped with quotation marks.
+Additionally, if the string equals a keyword or function name, it must be wrapped with quotation marks too. (ex. "false" or "empty" or "randstr256")

 ```
 "Hello World"